Getting Started

 Each lesson page renders the executed notebook and offers the raw .py file for download; open a downloaded lesson interactively with uv run marimo edit <file>.
 Alternatively, create a notebook in whichever environment you prefer and copy the cells across as you work through a lesson: the code is plain Python.

-- The Quickstart notebook walks through a complete first analysis.
+- The Quickstart notebook covers a complete first analysis.

 - The Guide explains how

-cityseerframes analysis: fundamentals, networks, centrality, and land-use. - The examples section holds worked recipes for every module, built on bundled real-world data.
+cityseerframes analysis: fundamentals, networks, centrality, land-use, and flows. - The examples section holds worked recipes for every module, built on bundled real-world data.

 - The API reference documents every function and parameter.